mihaelagoga/negotiation_rpg/README.md

     *   When you open the game in your browser, you'll be greeted by a welcome screen.
 Click the "Start Game" button to begin.

 2.  **Newspaper Scenario:**
     *   A newspaper article sets the initial scenario for the negotiations and provides the background context to the player.
-Read through it and then click "Continue".
+Read through it.
+On the page you can notice an instruction button.Click on it if you feel confused about how to play and then click "Continue" when you feel confident.

 3.  **Debriefing Choice:**
     *   Your assistant will offer you debriefings on Almeria and Prehevil to prepare you for the negotiation.